Keeping your child safe

 Visitors receive a copy of our ‘safeguarding guide for visitors’ as a reference document for the duration of their visit outlining the expectations we have on their conduct during the visit.

-Before school in the mornings, staff have allocated duty places around the school playground to ensure pupils are adequately supervised as they arrive at school and to make sure that children stay safely inside the school playground once they have been dropped off by parents.
+Before school in the mornings, staff monitor pupils as as hey arrive at the gate.
 At the end of the school day pupils are dismissed directly to their parents or carers from the individual classrooms, or children who have been given permission to walk home alone are released.
 There is a member of staff also on duty out the front of school.

 Drug Misuse, Sex and Relationships